Siziksu/JavaAsyncObject/README.md

 ## How it works this object

 This object can run actions in background using threads.
 Can also be executed with an Executor (ThreadPoolExecutor, ExecutorService).
-It uses 4 tasks (Functional Interfaces):
+It uses 4 functions (Functional Interfaces):

 1. Action (required)
 2. Success (optional)
 3. Error (optional)